Last Updated on May 30, 2020 by Scientech Easy

 Using “OR” Statement

-Let’s find the XPath of login button of facebook page.
+For example, we will find the XPath of login button on the Facebook page.

 Using “AND” Statement